 8) They can be dangerous.
 Though mostly shy, Hog have been known to attack people or domestic animals.

-There are a few hog repellents that can be used to keep them out of the yard when local problems are small and not too extreme.
+There are a few products you can use to keep them out of the yard.
 These include bad tasting liquid sprays, sound and water sprayers.

 ULTRA SOUND REPELLERS ^